alexdelorenzo/aiopath/README.md

 assert not await apath.exists()
 ```

-You can convert `pathlib.Path` objects to `aiopath.Path` objects, and vice versa:
+You can convert `pathlib.Path` objects to `aiopath.AsyncPath` objects, and vice versa:
 ```python3
 from pathlib import Path
 from aiopath import AsyncPath